noctarius/timescaledb-event-streamer/README.md

 The actual configuration values are designed as canonical name (dotted keys).

+In addition to the configuration file, all values can be provided as envrionment variables.
+In this case, the property name uses underscore (_) characters instead of dots (.) characters and all characters are used as uppercase.
+That means, `postgresql.connection` becomes `POSTGRESQL_CONNECTION`.
+In case the standard property name already contains an underscore the one underscore character is duplicated (`test.some_value` becomes `TEST_SOME__VALUE`).

 ## PostgreSQL Configuration

 | Property                |                                               Description | Data Type |                                 Default Value |